GLOBAL MARKETS-Bond yields grind to highest since June, stocks wince

 Oil prices, which have risen for four straight weeks, have helped drive the pickup in inflation globally.

-Some market players are wary of a possible hit to risk appetite after Iraq's Prime Minister Haider al-Abadi announced the start of an offensive to retake the Iraqi city of Mosul from Islamic State.
-(Editing by Catherine Evans)
+Some market players are wary of a possible hit to investors' risk appetite after Iraq's Prime Minister Haider al-Abadi announced the start of an offensive to retake the Iraqi city of Mosul from Islamic State.
+(Reporting by Marc Jones; Editing by Alison Williams)

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage: